Getting Started with slk#

 This content has been moved to section Validate archivals on the page Archivals to tape.

-If used on a Levante login node, slk retrieve can only retrieve one file at once.
-To retrieve more than one file at once, please run slk retrieve on nodes of the compute, shared and interactive partitions of Levante.
-If you wish to use slk retrieve interactively, please start an interactive batch session via the interactive partition with salloc (Run slk in the “interactive” partition and Data Processing on Levante).
+When you run slk retrieve or slk_helpers retrieve, please not do it on Levante login nodes because it needs much memory.
+Instead, please do it via the compute, shared and interactive partitions of Levante. slk_helpers retrieve can automatically submit a SLURM job when you set --run-as-slurm-job-with-account.
+If you wish to use slk retrieve or slk_helpers retrieve interactively, please start an interactive batch session via the interactive partition with salloc (Run slk in the “interactive” partition and Data Processing on Levante).

 This is an example call of slk retrieve: